-- How open-source solutions will impact traditional software and automation domains
+- Will open source solutions impact traditional software and automation domains?

 Who Should Attend